Leoben Connection

 All current information about the project at a glance.

-The construction work of the Leoben substation (UW) began on July 29, 2024, as part of the "Neue Anbindung Leoben" (“New Connection Leoben”) project.
-The new substation will serve as additional grid support for the 110kV grid of the regional distribution grid operator and as a 220kV feed-in point for the local steel industry facilitating the construction of an electric arc furnace (EAF) at the Donawitz site.
-This is the basis for the production of "green steel" since it results in a considerable CO2 reduction in the steel industry.
+Construction of the Leoben substation (UW) began at the end of July 2024 as part of the "New Leoben connection" project.
+The new substation will serve as an additional grid support for the 110 kV grid of the regional distribution grid operator and as a 220 kV feed-in point for the local steel industry for the construction of an electric arc furnace (EAF) at the Donawitz site.
+This is the basis for a significant CO2 reduction in the area of steel production.

-APG in conversation: Information day in St. Peter-Freienstein
+APG in conversation: Information talk day in St. Peter-Freienstein

 2024 - 2026